The Prom (film): Plot

-After Emma gets a makeover for the prom, she learns that the PTA has exploited a loophole in the Court's ruling by arranging for her to attend a separate prom alone while the rest of the students go to the real prom at a private club.
-Emma calls Alyssa for support, but Alyssa admits that she's too scared of losing her mother to come out.
+The PTA exploits a loophole in the Court's ruling by arranging a separate prom for Emma to attend alone while hosting the rest of the students at a private club.
+Emma calls Alyssa for support, however she is too scared of losing her mother to come out.
 Hawkins is disgusted when he learns the real reason that Dee Dee came to Indiana was to use Emma to prop up her career.

-The next day, Mrs. Greene holds a press conference about the two proms.
-Angie comforts a heartbroken Emma, while Barry tries to convince Dee Dee to get Emma on her ex-husband Eddie Sharp's talk show; in response, she insists that he call his mother Vera and make peace with her.
-Dee Dee apologizes to Hawkins for lying to him and they reconcile while Emma, upset that Alyssa would rather uphold her mother's false image of her than be herself, breaks up with Alyssa.
+Mrs. Greene holds a press conference about the two proms.
+Angie comforts a heartbroken Emma.
+When Barry persuades Dee Dee to get Emma on her ex-husband Eddie Sharp's talk show, she insists that he call his estranged mother Vera and make peace.
+Dee Dee apologizes to Hawkins for lying to him and they reconcile.
+Emma, upset that Alyssa won't stand up to her mother, breaks up with her.

 Trent confronts Emma's tormentors, persuading them to support her with help from the Godspell cast.
-Dee Dee arrives at the motel and tells everyone she agreed to give Eddie her house in The Hamptons in order to get Emma a slot on his show.
-However, Emma turns the offer down so she can tell her story her own way and sings a song she wrote during a livestream, which goes viral online.
+Dee Dee arrives at the motel and announces she traded Eddie her house in The Hamptons for Emma's slot on his show but Emma turns the offer down to tell her story her own way.
+She sings a song she wrote during a livestream, which goes viral.

-The actors decide to pool their money to finance an all-inclusive prom for Emma, and Alyssa shows up, inspired by Emma's song to finally come out.
-Afterward, Dee Dee tells Barry that she called Vera, who wants to talk to him.
-Vera tells Barry that although she cannot undo what she did to him, she still wants them to have a relationship, and the two finally make up.
+The actors pool their finances to throw an all-inclusive prom for Emma.
+Afterward, Dee Dee tells Barry she called Vera, who wants to talk to him.
+Vera apologizes to Barry for her past treatment of him, so they make peace.

-Kaylee, Shelby, Nick and Kevin visit the gym to apologize to Alyssa and Emma for their behavior.
-Mrs. Greene tries to put a stop to preparations for the prom.
-When Alyssa reveals who she really is, her mother leaves quietly.
+Kaylee, Shelby, Nick and Kevin apologize to Alyssa and Emma for their behavior.
+Mrs. Greene tries to stop their preparations for the prom.
+When Alyssa reveals who she really is, her mother leaves.
 Alyssa and Emma reconcile.

-Later that night, Emma and Alyssa show up early to meet with the actors, Sheldon, Bea, and Vera.
-Angie learns that she has been cast as Roxie Hart because Tina Louise has contracted shingles, Trent retires from acting to become James Madison's new drama teacher, and Barry is crowned prom queen.
+Emma and Alyssa arrive early to meet with the actors, Sheldon, Bea, and Vera.
+Angie learns that she has been cast as Roxie Hart as Tina Louise has contracted shingles, Trent retires from acting to become the school's new drama teacher, and Barry is crowned prom king.
 The students and many teens from the local LGBT community show up to the prom in support of Emma.
-As the event begins, Mrs. Greene arrives, apologizes, and embraces Alyssa, accepting her for who she is.
-Dee Dee and Principal Hawkins share a kiss and start a relationship.
-Emma and Alyssa finally share a public kiss and everyone celebrates.
+As the event begins, Mrs. Greene apologizes, and embraces Alyssa, accepting her for who she is.
+Dee Dee and Principal Hawkins kiss and start a relationship.
+Emma and Alyssa share their first public kiss as everyone celebrates.